A drink driving conviction could jeopardise your chances of working, studying, or even travelling abroad, writes motoring lawyer Jeanette Miller.

 There is no official guidance as to what extent previous convictions would be taken into account.

-Anecdotal evidence from forums seems to say that minor offences are OK.
+Anecdotal evidence from forums seems to say that minor offences are also okay.

-If travelling abroad and you are worried that your motoring conviction could result in your being refused entry, always check the specific country’s policy.
+If travelling abroad and you're worried that your motoring conviction could result in your being refused entry, always check the specific country’s policy.

 Declare any criminal convictions you may have in your application and before travelling, despite how minor you may feel it is.